mnz1988/stable-diffusion-guide/README.md

     * If you're using the original stable-diffusion-webui, you can add these parameters by editing your webui-user.bat, right next to `set COMMANDLINE_ARGS=`
     * Full list of possible parameters [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings)

-1. **Getting a model:** <a name="model"></a> There are many options, most of which are on [civitai](https://civitai.com).
+1. **Getting a model:** <a name="model"></a> The model is the brain of your AI, designed for the purpose of producing certain types of images.
+There are many options, most of which are on [civitai](https://civitai.com).
 But which to choose?
 These are my recommendations:
-    * For anime, [7th Heaven Mix](https://civitai.com/models/4669/corneos-7th-heaven-mix) has a nice aesthetic similar to anime movies, while [Abyss Orange Mix 3](https://civitai.com/models/9942/abyssorangemix3-aom3) *(__Note:__ scroll down and choose the AOM3 option)* offers more realism, advanced lighting, softer shading, and more lewdness.
+    * For anime, [7th Heaven Mix](https://civitai.com/models/4669/corneos-7th-heaven-mix) has a nice aesthetic similar to anime movies, while [Abyss Orange Mix 3](https://civitai.com/models/9942/abyssorangemix3-aom3) *(__Note:__ scroll down and choose the AOM3 option)* offers more realism in the form of advanced lighting and softer shading, as well as more lewdness.
 I remixed the two options above into [Heaven Orange Mix](https://civitai.com/models/14305/heavenorangemix).
+While AOM3 is extremely capable for NSFW, the popular [Grapefruit](https://civitai.com/models/2583/grapefruit-hentai-model) hentai model may also fit your needs.
-    * For creative art go with [DreamShaper](https://civitai.com/models/4384/dreamshaper), there are few options quite like it.
+    * For general art go with [DreamShaper](https://civitai.com/models/4384/dreamshaper), there are few options quite like it in terms of raw creativity.
 An honorable mention goes to [Pastel Mix](https://civitai.com/models/5414/pastel-mix-stylized-anime-model), which has a beautiful and unique aesthetic with the addition of anime.
-    * For photorealism go with [Deliberate](https://civitai.com/models/4823/deliberate), it can do almost anything, specially photographs.
+    * For photorealism go with [Deliberate](https://civitai.com/models/4823/deliberate).
+It can do almost anything, but specially photographs.
+Very intricate results.
     * The [Uber Realistic Porn Merge](https://civitai.com/models/2661/uber-realistic-porn-merge-urpm) is self-explanatory.

     *Launcher:* It will let you choose the path to your models folder.
 Otherwise the models normally go into `stable-diffusion-webui/models/Stable-diffusion`.

     *Collab:* copy the **direct download link to the file** and put it in `MODEL_LINK:`.
 Turn on `safetensors`, and `Use_temp_storage` if you don't want to save it to your google drive.
 After the first time you use the collab, you may place more models manually into your Google Drive folder at: `MyDrive/sd/stable-diffusion-webui/models/Stable-diffusion`

+    Please note that models in the format `.safetensors` are safe to use while `.ckpt` **may** contain viruses.
+Be careful.

 1. **Getting a VAE:** <a name="vae"></a> Most models don't come with a VAE built in.
 The VAE is a small separate model, which "converts your image from AI format into human format".
 Without it, you'll get faded colors and ugly eyes, among other things.